Zensynthium/Javascript-TicTacToe/README.md

 # Javascript-TicTacToe
-A small Tic-Tac-Toe Application made with only HTML &amp; Vanilla Javascript
+A small Tic-Tac-Toe Application made with only HTML, CSS, &amp; Vanilla Javascript